rawside/ML2_EXAM_PROJECT/README.md

 ##How to use the Notebook for the oral exam
 ---
-This Notebook is created to be run in Google Colab.
-You can download the Notebook and upload it to Google Colab.
-You'll need different credentials for the used APIs and Database.
-I created a JSON-file with all the credentials.
-If you didn't receive it by e-mail for the review, feel free to send me an e-mail to (pfeifsas@....).
-All steps are explained i the Notebook itself.
+This notebook is designed to be executed in Google Colab.
+To run the notebook, you can download it and upload it to your Google Colab environment.
+However, please note that you will need specific credentials for the APIs and database used in this notebook.

+I have prepared a JSON file containing all the required credentials.
+There's an upload function for the credentials within the code.
+Please do not push the credentials to any public repository.
+If you haven't received the JSON-file via email for the review, please feel free to send me an email at pfeifsas@... and I will provide you with the necessary credentials.